-The Parent is a Singapore private limited company and parent of the Buyer.
+The Parent is a Singapore private limited company.
+The Parent is the parent of Qoo10 Delaware and will also be the ultimate parent of Qoo10 Designee.
 The Parent is a leading online marketplace in Asia and provides a platform that allows its buyers to enjoy a convenient shopping experience.
 The Parent currently operates seven localized online marketplaces in five countries.